Learn what students have to say about the Integrated Engineering program (2018 Survey):

-Q. What do you like about IGEN?
+Q. What do you like most about IGEN?

-A. IGEN has a very personal atmosphere.
+“IGEN has a very personal atmosphere.
 Relative to the other engineering programs at UBC, it’s pretty small, and we’re a close-knit group.
-If you have a question on an assignment, chances are you’ll pass a classmate in the lounge and you can ask for help.
-4th, 3rd and 2nd year students all interact in the clubhouse and help each other out when ever possible.
+If you have a question on an assignment, chances are you’ll pass a classmate in the clubroom and you can ask for help.
+4th, 3rd and 2nd year students all interact and help each other out whenever possible. “

 Q. Is it a challenge informing employers about the program?

-A. No, I find it’s a really good ice-breaker to tell prospective employers about the program.
-IGEN is unique in that we gain a very broad skill set, approaching a problem with an understanding of the various disciplines—civil, mechanical, materials, chemical, electrical—but we also have the opportunity to specialize in topics that truly interests us.
+“No, I find it’s a really good ice-breaker to tell prospective employers about the program.
+IGEN is unique in that we gain a very broad skill set, approaching a problem with an understanding of the various disciplines—civil, mechanical, materials, chemical, electrical—but we also have the opportunity to specialize in topics that truly interests us. “

 Q. Do you think students in other programs might have an advantage in getting a job because they are more specialized?

-A. No, we really have a unique opportunity to absorb as much as we can about our niche interest.
+“No, we really have a unique opportunity to absorb as much as we can about our niche interest.
 We take 18 technical electives and those can be from any discipline; we get to choose from over 200 courses from all the engineering departments.
 So if there’s a specific topic you want to pursue such as green energy—you can take electives in chemical, mechanical or materials.
 And we’re not limited to 18 electives—in this respect, we can be even more specialized than a specific discipline.
-It’s a degree that can be customized to suit your professional goals.
+It’s a degree that can be customized to suit your professional goals. “